O&M services performed between March 2011 and July 2022.

 To ensure the stable running and performance of the station’s operational and maintenance activities, the project’s partners issued a restricted invitation to tender with high technical and economic requirements.
-The tender concluded in a contract between BEL, the plant’s owner, and Operations and Maintenance Energy (O&M Energy), the turnkey operator, signed in May 2011, which includes a 12-month preoperative period and provides for 11 years of commercial operation.
+The invitation to tender ended with a contract between BEL, the plant’s owner, and Operations and Maintenance Energy (O&M Energy), the turnkey operator, signed in May 2011, which included a 12-month pre-operational period and provided for 11 years of commercial operation.

-O&M Energy embarked on the project’s preoperations by applying its proven deployment methods in new countries.
-This includes mobilising key staff (Power Plant Manager, Operations Manager and Maintenance Manager) and selecting and training 40 Ugandan professionals, initiatives that contribute towards the social development of the local community and which are developed under the framework of a social responsibility programme based on the World Business Council for Sustainable Development (WBCSD), a pioneer in these types of projects.
+O&M Energy embarked on the project’s pre-operations by applying its proven deployment methods in new countries.
+This included mobilising key staff (Power Plant Manager, Operations Manager and Maintenance Manager) and selecting and training 40 Ugandan professionals, initiatives that contributed towards the social development of the local community and which were implemented under the framework of a social responsibility programme based on the World Business Council for Sustainable Development (WBCSD), a pioneer in these types of projects.

-In 2012, during the first year of commercial operations, the O&M Energy management achieved unavailability rates of under 0.8%, considerably outperforming the contractual obligations.
+In 2012, during the first year of commercial operations, the OMEUL management achieved downtime indexes of under 0.8%, considerably outperforming the contractual obligations.